 While such houses once stood at nearly all locks on the Chesapeake and Ohio Canal, very few survive today.
 Of those that do remain, most are not open to the public, at least not on any regularly scheduled basis.
 This makes Lockhouse 6 even more special because it can be rented for overnight stays by those wanting an authentic canal and lockhouse experience.
 The C&O Canal Trust maintains seven such houses within Chesapeake and Ohio Canal National Historical Park.
 See the Lockhouse Rentals web page here on National Park Planner for more information.

 Each of the seven lockhouses available for rent represents a different time period.
 Lockhouse 6, though built in 1829, has been outfitted with electricity, heating and air conditioning, and running water, and it is furnished as it might have been in the 1950s.
 The house has two bedrooms with enough beds, trundles, and sleeper-sofas for eight people.
-Keep in mind that no linens or pillows are provided other than comforters and mattress pads.
+Keep in mind that no linens are provided other than comforters.
 A sleeping bag is a good option if you have one.
+Pillows are provided, but you need your own pillow cases.
+You also need your own towels and washcloths.

 The canal around Lock 6 is very picturesque.
 I saw a number of turtles bathed in the neon-green algae that covered the water.